Vietnam.vn - Nền tảng quảng bá Việt Nam

 People these days love breaking news and sensational headlines.
 Even old motorbike taxi drivers and vegetable stall owners in the market, when they have free time, take out their phones to browse.
 And you can't blame anyone, because with just a swipe or a tap, people can practically hold the whole world in their hands.

 The dwindling number of newsstands in the city is clear evidence of this change.
-Now, to buy a physical newspaper, readers have to pinpoint a specific place to buy it, rather than simply buying it wherever they come across it as in previous years.
+Now, to buy a physical newspaper, readers have to know in advance where to find one, rather than simply buying it wherever they come across it, as was the case in previous years.

 Perhaps, one day, sidewalk newsstands will no longer be able to keep up with the pace of today's information technology.
 And then, the cries of "newspapers here, newspapers here!" will only remain in our memories...